szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 - Enemies killed while wearing the armor grant the wearer +1 THAC0 and damage for 7 seconds
 - May be worn by thieves and bards, and does not disable thieving abilities

+**Component 1336:** Make Cowl of the Stars more generally useful (Rasaad's Quest)

+I don't like wearable items that *only* give charged abilities, generally.
+The following improvements were made:

+- Gives 20% resistance to fire to all wearers
+- Creates 20 Melf's Minute Meteors once per day, regardless of wizard level
+- Additionally, since I think it's thematic, it gives Sun Soul monks and Priests of Lathander a 20% chance of inflicting extra 2d4 fire damage with all their melee attacks.

 </details>

 ---